Finished the Attack on Titan anime and now you feel the Rumbling in your soul for more? You’re ready to dive into the

 Did the AOT anime skip any important manga chapters?

 The anime is a very faithful adaptation and did not skip any major plot-critical chapters.
 However, it did condense or omit some minor character interactions, pieces of dialogue, and small background scenes for pacing.
-For example, some of Eren’s early training and internal monologues are more detailed in the manga.
+For example, some of Eren’s early training and internal monologues are more detailed in the

 What are the extra pages in Volume 34 (Chapter 139.5)?

-Is the AOT anime ending different from the manga?
+Is the AOT anime ending different from the manga ?

 How many chapters and volumes are in Attack on Titan?

-Where can I legally read the Attack on Titan manga?
+Where can I legally read the Attack on Titan manga ?

 Is it worth reading the manga if I already know the ending?